Fikoko/Optivar/README.md

 * Example of Code (HPC mode)

+This mode is called as "HPC" referenced as (High Performance Computing) since every statement is inside single function as argument.
+This enables interpreter to call a single function and give the necessary information about nested arguments inside to that function.
+After that, there will be no interpreter overhead since every call will be handled as bin-to-bin calls (native speed).

 ```
 -- add_numbers.optivar: Read two undeclared numbers, add them and return the sum
 -- (assuming do.bin, include.bin and lib.bin exists.
 Also for this case "lib.bin" has other functions mentioned below in single merged bin)